super-linter/super-linter/README.md

 If you need to inject a SSL certificate into the trust store, you can use the `SSL_CERT_SECRET` variable.
-The value of that variable is expected to be the path to the files that contains a CA that can be used to valide the certificate:
+The value of that variable is expected to be the path to the files that contains a CA that can be used to validate the certificate:

 ```yaml
   env: